Everlink Architecture Document

 When a node finds it is the root for such IDs, it let the FSS EVL handler process the request.

 This handler will in turn forward the data block request to the owner node id.
 This is a multi-tier approach that doesn't let the sharer or the downloader know of each-other (they may or may not have TCP links between them, but there will always have dozens of others connections streaming the same file from dozens of different nodes).
+Once enough blocks (determined by the FEC algorithm) are successfully retrieved, the file is reconstructed.

 Throughout this process, all nodes on the way of the downloader to the sharer may or may not cache data blocks they've seen, the locality property of the routing algorithm will probably lead two requests for the same data block to go by a common path.
 So, nodes that don't know about the whole file, may still serve data blocks for it.